MooHoll/Asian_Psyllid_Methylation/Differential_methylation/Differential_methylation.md

 Alignment reports can be found [here](https://www.dropbox.com/sh/nnbg3ff8mqrde29/AAAzwR98UImg7NNKR_Qz9wgOa?dl=0).

-At a first look it appears *D. citri* has about 1% CpG methylation and 0% in a non-CpG context.
+*D. citri* has about 1% CpG methylation and 0% in a non-CpG context.
 This is pretty standard for an insect and a useable amount.
 Exciting!
+Around 20% of sequences are PCR duplicates (standard), after removing duplicates we have a final coverage of 13X on average, this is ok.

 ---

+Calculate genome size (total bases) for coverage calculation:

+`grep -v ">" Diaci_v3.0.ref.fa | tr -d '\n' | wc -c`

+---

-**Currently running deduplication.**
+**Currently running full pipeline to differential methylation.**